Ma-Marcinowski/Verificational-Model/README.md

     * No reverse pairs are created (neither positive nor negative), *e.g.* if a pair `xy` was already generated, then a pair `yx` is omitted;

-    * Train and validation dataframes are created under the assumption that the number of positive and negative instances ought to be equal;
+    * Train and validation dataframes are still created under the assumption that the number of positive and negative instances ought to be equal;

-    * For the purpose of standard model testing, a validation dataframe is generated to the extent of possible positive instances, where the number of positive and negative instances is equall, and divided into `n` smaller validation dataframes utilized for the purpuose of simple testing between epochs;
+    * For the purpose of standard model testing, a validation dataframe is generated to the extent of possible positive instances, where the number of positive and negative instances is equal, and divided into `n` smaller validation dataframes utilized for the purpuose of simple testing between epochs;

-    * The test dataframe is generated for the purpose of *cumulative evaluation* (*vide* 3.13.1.
+    * The test dataframe is generated for the purpose of *cumulative evaluation* (vide 3.13.1.
 Method of cumulative evaluation), hence all possible negative and positive instances are created (except for pair reverses).

 ### 1.7.
 Preprocessing v0.7 (CVL and IAM database, ??? images)